 The exhibit occupies one large area of the museum and is divided among several galleries.
 It presents both chronologically and stylistically a series of prints from the two countries.
 These are contrasted with additional prints from America.
 Most of the prints were created by well-known artists, although this fame is relative depending on one’s cultural vantage point—while names like Manet and Cassatt may ring a bell in the West, printmakers like Hokusai and Masanobu, mainstays of Japanese art, won’t inspire the same sense of familiarity.

 For the most part, French and Japanese pieces are kept separate.
 Traditional French prints from the advent of etching and aquatint in the 1780s snake along the wall, their chiaroscuro effects painstakingly rendered in the figures and scenes.
 The meticulousness of the French technique continues with examples from Manet, who is usually better known for his paintings.
 Though Manet’s prints are fairly obscure, he produces the same color-blocking effect in them as in his paintings, so that the difference between the two genres is hardly noticeable.
-Only the prints of French artist Anne Allen show Eastern influence: the human figures are rendered more flat than the preferred three-dimensional effect of her compatriots.
+Only the prints of French artist Anne Allen show Eastern influence: the human figures are rendered more flat than the preferred three-dimensional effect of his compatriots.

 The Japanese prints on the opposite wall are different.
 As the informational placards throughout the exhibit are eager to convey, printmaking in Japan was a confluence of “high” and “low” art.
 The subjects of the pieces vary widely from members of the Imperial family to prostitutes.
 Masanobu’s mid-18th century works depict summer rainstorms in which the colorless, two-dimensional women struggle to keep their kimonos from falling off their breasts.
 All Masanobu’s subjects are presented with the same meticulousness that marked the French artists’ scenes of proper luncheons.